-Brazil nuts are one of the largest nuts, and known for their selenium content.
+Brazil nuts are one of the largest nuts and are particularly well-known for their selenium content.

-Brazil nuts are in the “tree” nut family and are oblong in shape with a firm yet chewy and soft texture to them, which is perfect for creating homemade nut milks, nut butters, or adding into dishes for a creamy texture sans dairy.
+Brazil nuts are in the tree nut family and are oblong in shape with a firm yet chewy texture to them.
+Their texture makes them perfect for homemade nut milks and nut butters!
+They can also be added into dishes for a creamy texture sans dairy.
 They’re incredibly rich in selenium, healthy fats, protein, and fiber.